baileymh/ap-template/README.md

 ------

 ## Creating Encounters
-The most effective way I've found for organizing and creating encounters is to to Compendium Folders module and create a compendium separated by AP Parts, with Encounters contained within folders for their respective areas.
+The most effective way I've found for organizing and creating encounters is to use Compendium Folders module and create a compendium with Encounters contained within folders for their respective areas.

 **Example:**
 -TG Encounters